jpheffne/covid_intervention/README.md

 The preprint can be found on PsyArxiv: [https://psyarxiv.com/qkxvb](https://psyarxiv.com/qkxvb)

 # Setup
+Clone repository or simply download in a zip file.

 The R Markdown file in the Analysis folder contains all the analysis code for the paper as well as a html version.
 In order to run the code you'll need the following packages up-to-date:

 ```